 £4,699 (RRP £5,500)

-The Merida eOne-Sixty SL 6000 is the bike that keeps this guide honest.
-Not every rider looking for the best full-suspension eMTB 2026 wants maximum power and maximum battery.
-Some want something that feels closer to a really good mountain bike first, and an eMTB second.
-That is exactly where the eOne-Sixty SL 6000 comes in.
+The Merida eOne-Sixty SL 6000 brings a different flavour to this guide.
+Not every rider looking for the best full-suspension eMTB 2026 wants maximum torque and maximum battery.
+Some want a bike that feels closer to a normal mountain bike, but still gives useful assistance on climbs.
+That is where the eOne-Sixty SL 6000 fits.

 Pros